 How does page latency affect viewability?

 - Reducing page latency – Page latency can make or break your mobile web ad viewability score.
-You should always create a fast website, which loads ads faster.
+You should always create a fast website that loads ads faster.
 Slow loading of ads can cause users to scroll past the ad before it is rendered, stopping users from viewing or clicking on them.
 Refer to this article to know more about optimizing page loading speed.

 Native ads are another format that you might use, which can help improve mobile web ad viewability.
 Native ads are cohesive with your website’s design and do not disrupt the user experience, intermingling with the site’s content naturally.
 You can learn more about mobile native ads here.